xky377/pseudo-distributed-hadoop/README.md

 Third,we need to create some directories to hold the necessary configuration and data,you can check the filemod.sh.

-Fourth,We need to set some environment variables about the JAVA_HOME and HADOOP_HOME,you can refer to the environment.sh.
+Fourth,we need to set some environment variables about the JAVA_HOME and HADOOP_HOME,you can refer to the environment.sh.

 Fifth,you can refer to the etchdfs.sh to modify the HDFS configuration file.